Butch Davis: 2009

 Davis led the 2009 Tar Heels to another 8-4 regular season record and a second straight bowl appearance, the first time since the 1997-1998 seasons that UNC had made consecutive bowl appearances.
 A loss to North Carolina State in the final game of the season sent them back to the Meineke Car Care Bowl.
 UNC faced the Pittsburgh Panthers on December 26, 2009, and lost for the second straight year, giving UNC another 8–5 final record.
 Additionally, Davis led Carolina football to its 6th consecutive year of graduating more than 75% of its football players.
-The America Football Coaches Association recognized fewer than 30 public universities for superior graduation rates last year, with UNC the only such institution in the state of North Carolina and the Atlantic Coast Conference.
+The American Football Coaches Association recognized fewer than 30 public universities for superior graduation rates in 2009, with UNC the only such institution in the state of North Carolina and the Atlantic Coast Conference.